flox/flox/cli/flox/doc/flox-activate.md

    A remote environment can only have a single set of running services, regardless of how many times the environment is activated concurrently.

+`-m (dev|run)`, `--mode (dev|run)`
+:  Activate the environment in either "dev" mode or "run" mode.
+In "dev" mode sets environment variables and runs certain hooks to make the packages in the environment and their dependencies available as is necessary for development.
+   In "run" mode the packages in the environment are simply added to `PATH`.

+   The default mode is "dev".

 ```{.include}